bholben/AngularJS-1.X-CoffeeScript-StyleGuide/README.md

 ## Controllers

+  - **Ctrl:** Most variables should be spelled out.
+We make an exception for controllers since they are used everywhere and the word is excessively long.
+Use "Ctrl".

+    ```coffeescript
+    angular.module 'someApp'
+    .controller 'SomeCtrl', ...
+    ```

   - **controllerAs syntax:** Controllers are classes, so use the `controllerAs` syntax at all times.
-The `controllerAs` syntax uses `this` inside controllers, which gets bound to `$scope`.  `controllerAs` especially shines with nested controllers as it makes all variables explicit.
+The `controllerAs` syntax uses `this` inside controllers, which gets bound to `$scope`.  `controllerAs` especially shines with nested controllers as it makes all template variables explicitly clear.
+Using this approach will also make the eventual transition to Angular 2.0 smoother.

     ```html
     <!-- avoid -->